Empowering Scientific Workflows with Federated Agents: Evaluation

 \subsubsection{Action Throughput}

-We measure the maximum action throughput for a single agent by submitting a bag of no-op tasks to a pool of worker agents (following the ``agents as process pools'' pattern from \autoref{sec:design:patterns:resources}).
+We measure the maximum action throughput for a single agent by submitting a bag of no-op tasks to a pool of worker agents.
 The pool contains 208 agents across four nodes to ensure that each worker agent is not over-saturated with work.
-That is, the single submitter agent is the limiting factor for performance. \system{}, Dask, and Ray achieve maximum throughputs of 3.4K, 185, and 14.1K action/s, respectively. \system{} is 18$\times$ faster than Dask but 4$\times$ slower than Ray; however, this is a worst case scenario with no-op tasks and we believe >3K actions/s to be sufficient for real-world agents.
+That is, the single submitter agent is the limiting factor for performance. \system{}, Dask, and Ray achieve maximum throughputs of 3.4K, 185, and 14.1K action/s, respectively. \system{} is 18$\times$ faster than Dask but 4$\times$ slower than Ray; however, this is a worst case scenario with no-op tasks and $>$3K actions/s is sufficient for real-world agents shown in \autoref{sec:case-studies}.